csfloat/inspect/README.md

 In order to retrieve float values for weapons in this way, you must have Steam account(s) with a copy of CS:GO.
 Each account can request 1 float per second.
 CSGOFloat allows you to have as many bots as you'd like by inputting the login info into config.js.

 Each instance of CSGOFloat can operate around 300 accounts.
-It is recommended to either configure a MongoDB server or setup another cache such as Varnish or Nginx in front of your server.
+It is recommended to either configure a Postgres/MongoDB server or setup another cache such as Varnish or Nginx in front of your server.

 ## Docker